 Just for an example, here are a few things I eat before/after LONG runs or races in the morning (>10 miles)…

-- 1/2 c Oatmeal + 1 tbsp peanut butter and honey or agave
+- 1/2 c Oatmeal + 1 tbsp nut butter or fruit, or both

-This tends to be much more dependent on the day; if it’s race, we usually find somewhere for BRUNCH.
+This tends to be much more dependent on the day; if it’s race, we usually find somewhere for brunch (eggs + breakfast potatoes!).
 If it’s later in the afternoon, I’ll fuel up with a lunch.
 BUT, if it’s an in between, you’ll find me reaching for at least one of these things…

 - Fruit smoothie! (banana, nut butter, Soy/Almond milk, frozen/fresh fruit, ice)